 When the seedlings are ready to go outside (keep in mind timing is different for each plant), you’ll want to “harden them off” first.
 To do this, take them outside and set them in a shady location for a few days.
 If the weather is freezing at night, bring them in and start again the next day.
 Plant them in the ground, container garden, pots, etc. once they are hardened off.

-Have you started your own seeds?
+Have you tried starting seeds indoors?
 Can you share any other tips?